In the Summertime

-"In the Summertime", released in 1970, is the debut single by British rock band Mungo Jerry.
-It reached number one in charts around the world, including seven weeks on the UK Singles Chart, two weeks on one of the Canadian charts, and number three on the Billboard Hot 100 singles chart in the US.
-It became one of the best-selling singles of all-time, eventually selling 30 million copies.
+"In the Summertime" is the debut single by British rock band Mungo Jerry, released in 1970.
+It reached number one in charts around the world, including seven weeks on the UK Singles Chart, two weeks at number one on the Canadian charts, and number three on the Billboard Hot 100 singles chart in the US.
 Written and composed by the band's lead singer, Ray Dorset, while working in a lab for Timex, the lyrics of the song celebrate the carefree days of summer.
 The track was included on the second album by the band, Electronically Tested, issued in March 1971.

 Composition and recording

 Dorset has said that the song only took 10 minutes to write, which he did using a second-hand Fender Stratocaster, while he was taking time off from his regular job, working in a lab for Timex.

 The song was recorded in Pye Studio 1 with Barry Murray producing.
-Initially the song was only two minutes long; to make it longer, Murray played the recording twice, slightly remixing the second half, and put the sound of a motorcycle in the middle.
+Initially it was only two minutes long; to make it longer, Murray played the recording twice, slightly remixing the second half, and put the sound of a motorcycle in the middle.
 In an interview with Gary James, Dorset explained that they couldn't find a recording of a motorcycle, but that "Howard Barrow, the engineer had an old, well, it wasn't old then, a Triumph sports car, which he drove past the studio while Barry Marrit [sic] was holding the microphone.
 So, he got the stereo effects from left to right or right to left, whatever.
 And that was it."

+Dorset has suggested that it was first No 1 song to employ "beatbox" percussion.

 Release

 The initial UK release was on Dawn Records, a new label launched by Pye.
 It was unusual in that it was a maxi single, playing at 331/3 rpm, whereas singles generally played at 45 rpm.
-It included an additional song also written and composed by Dorset, "Mighty Man," on the A-side, and a much longer track, the Woody Guthrie song "Dust Pneumonia Blues," on the B-side.
+It included an additional song also written and composed by Dorset, "Mighty Man", on the A-side, and a much longer track, the Woody Guthrie song "Dust Pneumonia Blues", on the B-side.
 As the record was sold in a picture sleeve, also not standard at the time, and sold at only a few pence more than the normal 45 rpm two-track single, it was considered value for money.
 A small quantity of 45 rpm discs on the Pye record label, with "Mighty Man" on the B-side, and without a picture sleeve, were pressed for use in jukeboxes.
 These are now rare collector's items.

 In 2012, Dorset sued his former management company Associated Music International, run by his former friend and business manager Eliot Cohen, claiming over £2 million in royalties from the song that he believed had been withheld from him.